 Why?
 People search Google 63,000 times every second.
 That’s 3.8 million searches per minute, 228 million searches per hour, and 5.6 billion searches per day.
+Plus, organic traffic can be more valuable than social media traffic because people make high-intent searches online.
 There are plenty of opportunities out there – you just have to know how to find them.

 - Monthly search volume: how many times a keyword is searched for in a given month

-- Keyword difficulty: on a scale from 0 to 100, how difficult is it to rank on Google for that keyword based on the competition
+- Keyword difficulty: on a scale from 0 to 100, how difficult is it to rank for that keyword based on the competition

 So what do you look for?

 You want to find keywords with high volume and low competition.

 - 5,000-20,000: Medium